Gay Chicago Rewind: History of the Chicago Pride Parade

 Pride '10 brought support from Chicago's professional sports teams as spectators and participants alike welcomed the Stanley Cup and ex-Blackhawks defenseman Brent Sopel to the parade.
 In addition to the Stanley Cup, the Chicago Cubs was one of the 300 entries.
 All-Star Ernie Banks represented the Cubs and the new owners, including out lesbian Laura Ricketts.

 In 2011, Pride marched on despite vandalism to 51 of the floats intended for the parade.
 Tires on floats were slashed the night before the parade at Associated Attractions on the southwest side.
 Most of the floats made it to the parade on time as the company rushed to fix the damage at an estimated $20,000.
-The 42nd annual Chicago Pride Parade was later cut short when record-breaking crowds, estimated at 800,000 people, seemed too much for Chicago Police to control.
+The parade was later cut short when record-breaking crowds, estimated at 800,000 people, seemed too much for Chicago Police to control.
 Contingent numbers 192 - 240 were redirected from the parade route to Clark St. ending the parade early.

 After crowds doubled over the previous three years, the Pride '12 route was lengthened by 5 blocks to allow more space for spectators to view the crowd.
-The start of the 43rd annual Chicago Pride Parade was moved to Montrose and Broadway in the Uptown neighborhood instead of the traditional Belmont and Halsted start.
+The start of the parade was moved to Montrose and Broadway in the Uptown neighborhood instead of the traditional Belmont and Halsted start.
 The new route had the parade traveling south on Broadway to Halsted before turning east on Belmont, south on Broadway and east on Diversey to Canon Drive.